microsoft/promptflow/docs/how-to-guides/develop-a-prompty/index.md

 ## Execute a prompty

-Prompty can be executed in these ways to meet the needs of customers in different scenarios.
+Promptflow offers versatile methods for executing a prompty to meet the needs of customers in different scenarios.

-### Prompty as a call
+### Direct function call

-After the customer loads the prompty, the loaded prompty object can be called directly as a function.
-The return value is the content of the LLM response.
+Once loaded, the Prompty object can be invoked directly as a function, returning the content of the first choice in the LLM response.

 ```python
 from promptflow.core import Prompty